CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 The default CICE namelist and CICE settings are specified in the files **configuration/scripts/ice_in** and **configuration/scripts/cice.settings** respectively.
-When picking a preset setting (option), the set_env.setting and set_nml.setting will be used to change the defaults.
+When picking settings (options), the set_env.setting and set_nml.setting will be used to change the defaults.
 This is done as part of the ``cice.setup`` and the modifications are resolved in the **cice.settings** and **ice_in** file placed in the case directory.
 If multiple options are chosen and then conflict, then the last